Askinkaty/Russian_learner_corpus_ReLCo/README.md

 - 4: non-word error;
 - 7: other.

-Category includes more detailed information about the given asnwer -- how is it different from the expected answer.
+The category includes more detailed information about the given asnwer -- how is it different from the expected answer.
 For example, tag 'Tense: fut/past, Number: s/p' means that an answer is in the future tense and singular number, but the expected answer is plural past tense verb.

 ____

-File `manually_annotated_sent.csv` has a fragment of data where all words marked with ++ are annotated by error type, e.g. *'Case: gen/nom'*, which means that genitive case was  used insted of nominative.
+File `manually_annotated_sent.csv` has a fragment of data where all words marked with ++ are annotated by error type, e.g. *'Case: gen/nom'*, which means that genitive case was used instead of the nominative.

 ______

 IN PROGRESS:
-All sentences are morphologically annotated, this addidional data will be added to all files.
+All sentences are morphologically annotated, this additional data will be added to all files.

 ______
 If you want to use our data, please, cite the paper [Toward a Paradigm Shift in Collection of Learner Corpora](https://www.aclweb.org/anthology/2020.lrec-1.48/)